SeanHwangG/test/computer-science/concurrency.md

   * Prioritize locks to acquire in same relative order

 * Nessary and sufficient condition
-  1. Mutual Exclusion : exclusive control of the resources they require
+  1. Mutual Exclusion: exclusive control of the resources they require
-  1. Hold and Wait : hold resources already allocated to them while waiting for additional resources
+  1. Hold and Wait: hold resources already allocated to them while waiting for additional resources
-  1. No preemption : resources cannot be removed from the processes holding them until used to completion
+  1. No preemption: resources cannot be removed from the processes holding them until used to completion
-  1. Circular wait : circular chain of processes exists where each holds 1+ resources requested by next process in chain
+  1. Circular wait: circular chain of processes exists where each holds 1+ resources requested by next process in chain

+### Deadlock prevention

-* Ostrich algorithm: Don't do anything simply restart the system
+* Ostrich algorithm: Don't do anything simply restart the system ([ex] Bluescreen)
 * Bankers algorithm: Use avoidance
 * RAG (resource allocation graph): explained to us what is the state of the system in terms of processes and resources
   ![Resource allocation Graph, wait-for-graph](images/20210505_213528.png)

-> Prevention

 * Havender's Algorithm
   1. Avoid assigning a resource when it's not necessary